 What does an application consist of?

-A completed application consists of an application form, a ten-page research proposal and bibliography, a detailed budget, and one letter of reference.
+A completed application consists of an application form, a ten-page research proposal (see detail below) and bibliography, a detailed budget, and one letter of reference.
 The research proposal must address the following questions:

-If your research requires specific skills, e.g., data collection or analysis skills, briefly describe your competence in these skills, and how you acquired them.
+- If your research requires specific skills, e.g., data collection or analysis skills, briefly describe your competence in these approaches, and how you acquired them.